-Set AF Illuminator to "Off."

-- Set FINDER/MONITOR to "Monitor (Manual)." - Set Red Eye Reduction to "Off" when using an external strobe.
+- Set Flash firing to "On" when using an external strobe. - Set AF assist beam to "Off" when using an external strobe. - Set Red-eye reduc. to "Off" when using an external strobe.

 Exposure Settings

 Refer to the Cheat Sheets in the Photo School section of our website for recommendations on exposure settings for a wide variety of shooting situations: